The Amazing World of Dr. Seuss, Know Before You Go

-Dr. Suess is enjoyed by millions worldwide and now with The Amazing World of Dr. Seuss Museum opened in Springfield, MA we had to visit on our trip home this summer.
+Dr. Seuss is enjoyed by millions worldwide and now with The Amazing World of Dr. Seuss Museum opened in Springfield, MA we had to visit on our trip home this summer.

 First thing guest should know is The Amazing World of Dr. Seuss Museum is one of five buildings making up the Springfield Museums and admission includes all of them.